Thank you for making ISLAND 2024 a success!

-The Inclusion in Science Learning A New Direction (ISLAND) conference on disability in STEM provides a forum to address how persons with disabilities can be more fully integrated into Science, Technology, Engineering, and Mathematics (STEM).
-This is a space for professionals, students, researchers, access technology developers, parents, and service providers to meet and network with one another for this purpose.
+Since 2010, the Inclusion in Science Learning A New Direction (ISLAND) conference on disability and STEM has provided a forum to address how persons with disabilities can be more fully integrated into Science, Technology, Engineering, and Mathematics (STEM).
+This is a space for professionals, students, researchers, access technology developers, parents, and service providers to meet and network for this purpose.

 The ISLAND conference attendees seek to shift the paradigm of science access for all learners.

 Recent Proceedings of the ISLAND Conference on Disability and STEM